top of page

 • validation loops

-Engineering Estimation is a System
+Engineering Estimation is a System.png

 A Work Breakdown Structure (WBS) is one of the most reliable ways to produce a consistent estimation baseline.